 Can your potential buyers see themselves enjoy a BBQ in the summer?
 Or relaxing in your hot tub?
 Or reading a book on a bench?
 Maybe, they feel calm and relaxed from the moment they walk through the gate.

 Done right, a staged property will sell quicker and for more money.
 So what are the basics of staging outdoor spaces?

 Where to start

-Once you’ve taken care of the lawn and it looks luscious, then it’s on to fencing, decking and panelling.
+Once you’ve taken care of the lawn and it looks luscious, then it’s on to painting fencing and stain your decking.
 Let’s face it, if you’re not green-fingered or enjoy a spot of DIY, it’s easy to leave big repairing and painting job.